 Those who would like to see a 360-degree panoramic view of Venice need take an elevator to the top of the Campanile.
 The cost for touring the Campanile, where also Galileo demonstrated his telescope to the Doge, is € 8 for adults.
 It`s well worth a visit.

 The breath-taking views from the top of the Campanile

 GOOD TO KNOW:

-Due to the limited capacity of the lift the Bell Tower attracts long queues in the high season.
+Due to the limited capacity of the lift, the Bell Tower attracts long queues in the high season.
 To avoid the crowds, visit early in the morning of late in the evening.
-Alternatively book the skip-the-line tickets online and visit the tower in certain time (available only during the peak season).
+Alternatively, book the skip-the-line tickets online and visit the tower in a specific time (available only during the peak season).

-Also to be discovered in close proximity is The Bridge of Sighs.
-One of the most important historic landmarks of Venice, located only a few minutes from Piazza San Marco, is one of the city`s most photographed sights.
-Walk past the façade of the Palazzo Ducale (facing the Venetian Lagoon) and get onto the first bridge on the left hand side.
+Also to be discovered nearby is The Bridge of Sighs.
+One of the most important historical landmarks of Venice is only a few minutes from Piazza San Marco.
+Walk past the façade of the Palazzo Ducale (facing the Venetian Lagoon) and get onto the first bridge on the left-hand side.

 “Legend has it that if two lovers kiss on a gondola under the bridge, they will be granted eternal bliss.”